;

 Warning signs

-Some of the indicators that may indicate an unhealthy gap between crown and gum include:
+Some signs that may indicate an unhealthy gap between crown and gum include:

 Complications of an open gap between the crown and gum

-If left unchecked, a leak under the crown can lead to a number of complications:
+If left unchecked, a leak under the crown can lead to many complications:

-• Increased Plaque Buildup: Gaps can harbor more bacterial plaque.
+• Increased Plaque Buildup: Gaps can promote more bacterial plaque buildup.
 And more bacteria means a higher threat to your oral health.

 • Cavities: Bacteria and debris can accumulate in the gap, leading to tooth decay.